LD4/entity_metadata_management/docs/0.1/index.md

 * [Activity](https://www.w3.org/TR/activitystreams-core/#activity): `Activity` objects are used to describe an individual change to the metadata of an Entity Set.
 These often affect just one Entity but in some cases more than one Entity may be affected by related changes that are reflected in multiple sequenced Activities.
 * [Collection](https://www.w3.org/TR/activitystreams-core/#collections): The entry point for all the information about changes to the metadata of an Entity Set is modeled as a Collection, using the [`OrderedCollection`](https://www.w3.org/TR/activitystreams-core/#dfn-orderedcollection) type to indicate that the activities in the collection are in time order.
-* [`OrderedCollectionPage`](https://www.w3.org/TR/activitystreams-core/#dfn-orderedcollectionpage): The completed `OrderedCollection` of changes is expressed as a set of `OrderedCollectionPage` to ensure that there are manageable chunks of change activities described even for large and long-running sets of updates.
+* [OrderedCollectionPage](https://www.w3.org/TR/activitystreams-core/#dfn-orderedcollectionpage): The complete Collection of changes is expressed as a set of `OrderedCollectionPage` objects to ensure that there are manageable chunks of change activities described even for large and long-running sets of updates.

 Many properties from Activity Streams are used, and are described throughout this document.